synfonaut/Open-Directory/README.md

 * messages should float over content, so if you're scrolled down you still see it
 * unconfirmed media not in tipchain

+## Problems to think through
+* reposting dir.sv links should act as symlink, and not "steal" tipchain. should find balance between users. could/should tip count on the original post? should we merge tipchains? how to balance this?
+* downvotes (who gets the tip? if content creator..incentivizes wrong behavior)

 ## 0.0.3